 Many clients prefer to meet during their pregnancy, usually between 34 and 38 weeks to prepare for Breastfeeding.

-Consultations are usually around two hours and can be used to discuss expectations, write a feeding plan and to learn how to hand express.
+Consultations are usually one to two hours and can be used to discuss expectations, write a feeding plan and to learn how to hand express.

 Visits at home in the early days can help to get breastfeeding off to the best start.